 Problem Solution Power indicator light is illuminated, but some software won't run.
 Refer to the application software documentation and/or the operating system documentation for guidance.
 If the software is running but not functioning properly, try to save any unsaved data, then close down the application and relaunch it.
 If it still does not work, restart the PC and then try launching the software again.
 Reinstall the software.
 If the problem continues, contact the software manufacturer's support services.
 Date and time are wrong.
 The date and time can be incorrect for the following reasons: The time has changed to or from Summer Time.
 The PC has been unplugged from the power too long, and the battery is discharged.
 To change the date and time, use your operating system utilities or the Setup program.
-If necessary, install a new battery (refer to page 58).
+If necessary, install a new battery (refer to page 76 for the Desktop and page 107 for the Minitower).